Dual Degree with the Lee Kuan Yew School of Public Policy (Singapore)

 Upon successful completion of the two years, students receive two degree: the Master of European Affairs from Sciences Po and the Master of Public Policy from the LKYSPP.

 The dual degree program with LKYSPP is open to all candidates worldwide.
 Admission is competitive, based largely on academic excellence and professional focus.
-Students interested in the dual degree should apply directly via the admissions website.

 For questions related to the School of Public Affairs curriculum, please contact the Academic Advisor in charge of the policy stream that interests you.